tsetsong/Coursera_CleaningData_Proj/README.md

 3. Type source("run_Analysis.R") at the command prompt and press enter.
 4. The output file tidydata.txt will be output when the script completes.

+The file CodeBook.txt contains a brief description of the variables captured in tidydata.txt